Get In Touch Today

 Resources

 List the resources that will be needed, including the number of people, any PPE, and other equipment like ladders or harnesses.
-A method statement should be very prescriptive when listing what items are to be used.
+A method statement should be very prescriptive when listing the items to be used.

 Sequence Of Events

 Write out sequential instructions that set out plainly how each task should be approached and completed.
-This can include information such as where and how to store flammable materials and any distances required to maintain a safe working environment.
+This can include information such as where and how to store flammable materials, how to handle harmful substances, and any distances required to maintain a safe working environment.

 Control Measures